BhuvanNagesh/Karundau_Internship/README.md

 Welcome to my project portfolio repository!
 This is a complete web-based application built using **HTML**, **CSS**, and **Django**.
 The application consists of a navigation bar with four main sections, each showcasing different aspects of my work, including my internship experience, machine learning models, and image recognition projects.

+This application contains four key sections, accessible via the navigation bar:

+1. **About Page:** Provides insights into my internship company, Karunadu Technology.
+2. **Project Description:** A detailed overview of the web app and its components.
+3. **Galactic Astral Type ID:** A machine learning project classifying celestial objects.
+4. **Vegetable Classifier:** An image recognition system identifying 15 vegetable categories.

 ---

 ## 🛠️ **Tech Stack:**